bendikwa/esphome-igrill/README.md

 - [x] Weber Pulse 2000 Thanks to [PaulAntonDeen](https://github.com/PaulAntonDeen) for testing and verifying
 - [x] iDevices LLC Kitchen Bleutooth Smart Thermometer Thanks to [Burak](https://github.com/108burakk) for testing and verifying

 If you own one of the untested models, I would be thankfull if you create a ticket so we can get it confirmed working.

+### Target temperature (read/write) verified

+The BLE write format for the alarm/target temperature characteristic was reverse-engineered from a packet capture of the official app, and confirmed working on the model below.
+Other models use the same characteristic pattern for temperature reading, so are likely compatible, but are unconfirmed for **writing** a target until tested:

+- [x] IGrill V2 - confirmed read + write, verified against a BLE HCI capture of the official app setting an alarm on the same hardware
+- [ ] IGrill mini
+- [ ] IGrill mini V2
+- [ ] IGrill V202
+- [ ] IGrill V3
+- [ ] Weber Pulse 1000
+- [ ] Weber Pulse 2000 (uses a different characteristic for heating-element
+      setpoints; not covered by this feature at all currently)
+- [ ] iDevices LLC Kitchen Bluetooth Smart Thermometer

+If you test this on an untested model, please comment on the PR/issue so the list can be updated.

 ## Configuration example